Convention Hall: Construction, burning, and reconstruction

+Housing refugees

 During the flood of 1903, the hall housed several thousand refugees.
 The final 110 refugees were sent to tent camps at 31st and Summit.
-The hall had to be fumigated after their departure on June 12th, 1903.
+The hall had to be fumigated after their departure on June 12, 1903.

+Plans to add the world's largest pipe organ

 The world's largest pipe organ, which became the nucleus of Philadelphia's Wanamaker Organ was originally planned for the north end of the hall after it was exhibited as the centerpiece of Festival Hall at the Louisiana Purchase Exposition of 1904.
 The Kansas City hall operators backed out of the contract before installation when it was discovered the document had never legally been ratified.

+Demolition

 The hall hosted the 1928 Republican Convention and was torn down in 1936 when it became a parking lot for the new Municipal Auditorium.

+Use for traveling shows and Ku Klux Klan rallies

 The hall hosted various traveling events including a Sarah Bernhardt performance of Camille.
 Its most controversial use was hosting a series of Ku Klux Klan rallies in 1922–1924.